 David Bowie’s financial advisors recently told the press how their client was motivated by the thought of setting up his family for the future.
 Bowie took the money he earned from selling a stake in his catalog and created an estate plan to benefit his wife, daughter, and son from his first marriage.
 Pullman also mentioned that Bowie was interested in estate planning and taking an active role in his finances from an early age.

 According to various reports, Bowie’s wife will receive the majority of the financial empire, which is estimated to be in the $200 million range, before factoring in the spike in sales likely to occur because of Bowie’s passing.
 The actual details of Bowie’s estate plan have not been made public.
 However, given his financial acumen and propensity for advanced planning, Bowie likely created one or more living trusts to protect his assets.

 Many celebrities (and people in general) fail to adequately plan for their estate, and many times their assets will get tied up in a lengthy probate process.
-Artist like John Lennon, Tupac Shakur, and Kurt Cobain all passed away without an estate plan and left their heirs with messy court battles.
+Artists like John Lennon, Tupac Shakur, and Kurt Cobain all passed away without an estate plan and left their heirs with messy court battles.

 David Bowie’s estate plan should serve as a lesson for everyone (celebrity or non-celebrity alike).
-If you have any assets, children or property, now is the time to begin thinking about your family’s future.
+If you have any assets, children, or property, now is the time to begin thinking about your family’s future.
 Estate plans are not only for the wealthy, and anyone can benefit from the documents.
 Give us a call at (800) 403-6078 to schedule a FREE consultation with an expert estate planning attorney today.
-Your financial future depends on it.
+Your family’s financial future depends on it.